SarahandJeff/the5thday2.0/Mods/OcbPlantGrowInfo/README.md

-# OCB Plant Growing Info Mod - 7 Days to Die (V1.0 exp) Addon
+# OCB Plant Growing Info Mod - 7 Days to Die (V2.0) Addon

 Reveal progress and light info when looking at growing plants.